qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Upon reception of an ADD_ADDRESS frame, the receiver SHOULD store the communicated address for future use.

 TODO link with AVP

-The receiver MUST NOT send packets others than validation ones to the communicated address without having validated it.
+The receiver MUST NOT send packets others than validation ones to the communicated address without having validated it as specified in Section 8 of
-ADD_ADDRESS frames SHOULD contain globally reachable addresses.
+{{I-D.ietf-quic-transport}}.
+ADD_ADDRESS frames SHOULD contain globally
+reachable addresses.
 Link-local and possibly private addresses SHOULD NOT be exchanged.

 REMOVE_ADDRESS Frame